-At the same time, for non-CPA accountants who move up to such senior positions after years of hard work, they are asked by the company’s board to “get the CPA done” within a year or they will be fired.
+At the same time, non-CPA accountants who move up to such senior positions after years of hard work, are asked by the company’s board to “get the CPA done” within a year or they will be fired.
 I have more and more readers in this situation.

-If you are young and have the time and energy to take on this exam, it is the best time to do it.
+If you are young and have the time and energy to take this exam, it is the best time to do it.

 Your opportunities aren’t limited to CPA firms or auditing.
 The CPA qualification is the most recognized in the accounting field, so it is applicable and beneficial to any career related to accounting.

 It could be the typical Big 4 route towards partnership, or it could be as different as a strategic advisor to an amazing start-up.
-You could specialize in tax in an investment bank to offer valuable insight in M&A structure, or be the boss by launching your own CPA firm.
+You could specialize in tax in an investment bank to offer valuable insight in M&A structure or be the boss by launching your own CPA firm.
 Sky is the limit in terms of what the CPA qualification can help in your future career.

-Because of these reasons, accountants in different backgrounds are considering getting a CPA to enhance their credentials and income generation power.
+Because of these reasons, accountants of different backgrounds are considering getting a CPA to enhance their credentials and income generation power.
 You can learn more about why you may also want to become a CPA here.